Key Takeaways

 Stolen Endpoints: Stolen devices that aren't encrypted or aren't properly locked down pose a big risk of exposing private company data.

-Threats from Malware: Malware includes trojans, ransomware, rootkits, and fileless malware.
+Malware threats: Malware includes trojans, ransomware, rootkits, and fileless malware.
 It is usually spread through drive-by downloads or social engineering.

-Mobile devices that aren't secure: weak messaging platforms, apps that don't give you enough rights, and WiFi connections that aren't safe all make mobile endpoints more dangerous.
+Mobile devices that aren't secure: weak messaging platforms, apps that don't give you enough rights, and Wi-Fi connections that aren't safe all make mobile endpoints more dangerous.

 Best Practices for Endpoint Device Security